scaleoutsystems/power-consumption-tutorial/README.md

 ### Preparing the environment, the compute package and the seed model.

-Clone above-mentioned FEDn repository in step-2.
+Clone the above-mentioned FEDn repository in step 2.
 Locate into the directory, pick one of the available examples, then:

-Initialize a virtual enviroment with all of the required dependencies.
+Initialize a virtual environment with all of the required dependencies.
 ```sh
 bin/init_venv.sh
 ```